Photo credit: USAID

 * Child marriage prevalence is the percentage of women 20-24 years old who were married or in union before they were 18 years old.

 Poverty, the practice of dowry and strict social and religious traditions and norms are drivers of child marriage in Yemen.
-With the onset of conflict in the country, the rate of child marriage may be much higher.
+With the onset of conflict in the country, child marriage is on the rise.
+A recent study estimated that over 65% of Yemeni girls are married off before 18, compared to 50% before the conflict .

 Legal age of marriage